 Most computers need permission to use the SD card before you can start fixing the problem.
 If you do not grant access to the external device, then you cannot begin the restoration process.
 Then follow the prompts given to you by the free SD card recovery software.
 You will get the best results from a program that offers support for all file systems and verifies your recovery changes with a preview pane.

 Disk Drill is an excellent first choice since you can recover up to 500 MB of photos (or other files) with only a few clicks and for free.

 EaseUS Data Recovery Wizard is another excellent alternative thanks to its free plan that allows to recover up to 2 GB of files, which is more than enough for a typical photo recovery task: for additional info on this great product, read our EaseUS Data Recovery Wizard review.

 What Can I Do on a Windows Computer?

 If you are running the Windows operating system, then you can issue a command that checks the memory card to see if there are repairable issues.
 Once you note the letter of the drive your computer assigns to the SD card, you will want to initiate the admin command prompt on your system.

 Then use the command chkdsk e: /r to initiate a scan of the SD card.
 You would insert would ever drive letter was assigned to the external drive.
 If you receive an error, then it means there is no damage – or it is damaged beyond repair.
 Your antivirus software can sometimes interfere with this process, so you might want to disable it briefly while offline to start the recovery process.

 Following these steps can help to fix any problems that might have corrupted an image file on your SD card.
-You might also find success if you can locate the data which is causing this problem to occur and deleting it off of the external device.
+Other than using one of the free data recovery software suggested above, you might also find success if you can locate the data which is causing this problem to occur and deleting it off of the external device.
 That way, you can have access to your memories because they are not gone forever unless you have already overwritten them.